Resource Page for Parents

 How can you tell if a child has a thyroid problem?
-Most commonly, a doctor checks a child's thyroid levels if a child has a change in their growth pattern, activity tolerance, emotional state, sleeping pattern, bowel habits, menstrual pattern, or skin health.
+Most commonly, a doctor checks a child's thyroid levels if a child has a change in their growth pattern (read more about children's growth here), activity tolerance, emotional state, sleeping pattern, bowel habits, or skin health.
+There may be significant menstrual changes suggestive of PCOS/hormonal imbalance.
+There may be unusual or surprising weight gain (although also common and related to insulin resistance).
 If there is significant enlargement of the thyroid gland, a goiter, then the gland's function should be evaluated through blood tests, and its structure through ultrasound imaging.
 When the gland is protruding and becomes very large, it may be felt by a child to be uncomfortable as it interferes with their swallowing.

 The best way to check for a thyroid problem is a TSH blood test.
 If it is high or low, then antibodies, T4 (and sometimes T3), and an ultrasound are then performed to determine the appropriate treatment.